-§ 20-924 Enforcement and penalties. a.
+§ 20-924.
+Enforcement and penalties. a.
 The department shall enforce the provisions of this chapter.
 In effectuating such enforcement, the department shall establish a system utilizing multiple means of communication to receive complaints regarding non-compliance with this chapter and investigate complaints received by the department in a timely manner.
 The department may open an investigation upon receipt of a complaint or on its own initiative.

 b.
 Any person alleging a violation of this chapter shall have the right to file a complaint with the department within two years of the date the person knew or should have known of the alleged violation.
-The department shall maintain confidential the identity of any [complainant] natural person providing information relevant to enforcement of this chapter unless disclosure of such [complainant's] person's identity is necessary to the department for resolution of [the] its investigation or otherwise required by federal or state law.
-The department shall, to the extent practicable, notify such [complainant] person that the department will be disclosing his or her identity prior to such disclosure.
+The department shall maintain confidential the identity of any natural person providing information relevant to enforcement of this chapter unless disclosure of such person's identity is necessary to the department for resolution of its investigation or otherwise required by federal or state law.
+The department shall, to the extent practicable, notify such person that the department will be disclosing his or her identity prior to such disclosure.

 c.
-Upon receiving a complaint alleging a violation of this chapter, the department shall investigate such complaint [and attempt to resolve it through mediation].
-Within [thirty] fourteen days of written notification of [a complaint] an investigation by the department, the person or entity under investigation [identified in the complaint] shall provide the department with a written response and such other information as the department may request.
+Upon receiving a complaint alleging a violation of this chapter, the department shall investigate such complaint.
+Within fourteen days of written notification of an investigation by the department, the person or entity under investigation shall provide the department with a written response and such other information as the department may request.
 The department shall keep complainants reasonably notified regarding the status of their complaint and any resultant investigation.
 If, as a result of an investigation of a complaint or an investigation conducted upon its own initiative, the department believes that a violation has occurred, it shall issue to the offending person or entity a notice of violation.
 The commissioner shall prescribe the form and wording of such notices of violation.
 The notice of violation shall be returnable to the administrative tribunal authorized to adjudicate violations of this chapter.